Orange-OpenSource/ods-android/docs/components/Snackbars.md

 ### Jetpack Compose

-We advise you to use a `Scaffold` to add an `OdsSnackbar` in order to make sure everything is displayed together in the right place according to Material Design.
+We advise you to use a `Scaffold` to add an `OdsSnackbarHost.Snackbar` in order to make sure everything is displayed together in the right place according to Material Design.
-Then use `OdsSnackbarHost` which provides the good margins to display the snackbar and `OdsSnackbar` as follow:
+Then use `OdsSnackbarHost` which provides the good margins to display the snackbar and `OdsSnackbarHost.Snackbar` as follow:

 ```kotlin
 val scaffoldState = rememberScaffoldState()